Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 We can also think of it as a network of tasks where each transplant is a proposed task.
 Directed edges are partial ordering constraints of tasks.
 [Name consultation needed]
-We call a constraint maybe-feasible if it is easy to detect the violation of the constraint, but hard to enumerate/list using standard computational complexity definitions of easy(polynomial time) and hard(exponential space).[Name consultation needed]
+We call a constraint maybe-feasible if it is easy to detect the violation of the constraint, but hard to enumerate/list using standard computational complexity definitions of easy(polynomial time) and hard(exponential space).[Name consultation needed].
+We call a constraint probably-feasible if it is easy to enumerate, but makes the problem no longer a matching problem.

 ### Chest Cavity Constraints:
 For ethical waste regions, we might want to prevent having to do a ton of cutting of lobes.
 So it might be worthwhile to add up the volume to be placed in either lung cavities and set some upper bound on the total volume placed in either cavity.
 A lower bound can similarly be implemented if we include their original lungs(the non-participation edge) as meeting this lower bound.
-These bounds are simple linear constraints, but make the problem no longer a matching problem and so increase the difficulty of the problem.
+These bounds are simple linear constraints and thus are probably-feasible.

 ### All or nothing Surgery:
 For some patients it might be important that they get the new lung lobes all at once.
 This can be implemented as the integrality constraint on the edge between p and p' so that it is either 0 or l in amount.
 Or make it a boolean variable which is weighted l in the appropriate locations.
+This constraint is probably-feasible.

 ### Corequisition/Simultaneity Feasibility constraints:
 We will detect a set of surgeries that need to be simultaneous as a strongly connected component in the Proposal network.